CodingKarnage/css-exercises/flex/03-flex-header-2/README.md

 This is also the first example where you'll be nesting flex containers inside each other.

 ## Desired outcome
-As with the last example, this one needs to be flexible in the middle, with items pushed to the left and right.
+As with the last example, this one needs to be flexible in the middle, with items pushed to the left and ri qaght.

 ![png](./desired-outcome.png)